nephelaiio/ansible-playbooks-awx/README.md

 ## License

-This project is licensed under the terms of the [MIT License](/LICENSE)
+This project is licensed under the terms of the [BSD License](/LICENSE)